garretthurd2/Garrett-Hurds-Portfolio/power-electronics-lab/03-cascaded-boost-converter/README.md

 | Q1 / Q2 drain-source voltage | Q1: 43.2 V measured vs. 42.43 V calculated; Q2: 164 V measured vs. 150 V calculated (high-side ringing observed up to 216 V) |
 | L1 / L2 measured inductance | L1: 36 µH (calc.
 30.4 µH); L2: 360 µH (calc.
 380 µH, 500 µH chosen part) |

-**Open item:** the report notes an average L1 inductor current of 9 A in the write-up, which doesn't reconcile with the oscilloscope capture itself (3.01 A mean, 2.88 A pk-pk — consistent with the calculated 1.44 A ripple, just not the stated average).
-Worth a quick recheck against the original lab notes before this goes in the final write-up.

 ## Figures

 <img width="2918" height="2115" alt="IMG_0736" src="https://github.com/user-attachments/assets/f4a22e41-9155-4c54-92b6-80cb9fab36b1" />